This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - 1/4 cup maple syrup

-- 3 tablespoons mini chocolate chips dairy free
+- 3 tablespoons mini chocolate chips, or dairy free chocolate chips

 Instructions